holoviz/colorcet/README.md

 different types available and allows you to test how perceptually uniform they are on your particular display device.

-Note that Peter's methods differ from those used in Matplotlib's uniform colormaps (as implemented in their [viscm tool](https://github.com/matplotlib/viscm)), which (apart from using a different color model) are designed to satisfy different constraints.
+Peter's methods differ from those used in Matplotlib's uniform colormaps (as implemented in their [viscm tool](https://github.com/matplotlib/viscm)), which (apart from using a different color model) are designed to satisfy different constraints.
-For instance, mpl's colormaps are always perceptually uniform in their monochrome representation, not just their original color representation, which is not necessarily true of these colormaps.
-On the other hand, colormaps like "fire" above, i.e., a usable perceptually equivalent of matplotlib/matlab's "hot", are not obtainable using viscm in any straightforward way, making it more difficult to create the full range of useful colormaps with that tool.
+For instance, mpl's colormaps are always perceptually uniform in their monochrome representation, not just their original color representation, and are safe for colorblind viewers, neither of which are necessarily true of these colormaps.
+On the other hand, colormaps like "fire" above, i.e., a usable perceptually equivalent of matplotlib/matlab's "hot", are not obtainable using viscm in any straightforward way, limiting the range of useful colormaps that can be created.
 In any case, this package focuses on making a set of useful colormaps readily available from within Python programs, rather than providing tools for building novel colormaps, for which see the